 Suzuki has unveiled the new 2022 Katana motorcycle during the ongoing 78th International Motorcycle and Accessories Exhibition (EICMA).
-The new Katana gets completely revised colour range and several new updates, both in terms of mechanics and technology.
+The new Katana gets a completely revised colour range and several new updates, both in terms of mechanics and technology.

-The new Katana will come powered with a new engine.
+The new Katana will come powered by a new engine.
 The 4-cylinder 998cc in-line engine, now Euro 5 approved, has been updated with a new camshaft profile, new valve springs, new clutch, new exhaust system among others to improve maximum output.
 The engine is capable of producing maximum power of 152 hp.
 It will be equipped with an electronically controlled throttle and will evolve into the second generation.

 Similar BikesFind More Bikes

 That smooth power delivery can be further controlled thanks to the Suzuki Riding Mode Selector system, with three selectable engine maps.
 All three offer the same peak power, with Mode A providing the sharpest and sportiest response, Mode B providing the smoothest initial power delivery, and Mode C providing the smoothest response, ideal in wet and slippery conditions.